crpietschmann/portfolio/_imports/_posts/2010-11-17-html5-day-4-add-dropdown-menu-aspnet-mvc-html5-template-using-css-and-jquery.markdown

         &lt;li&gt;&lt;%: Html.ActionLink("About", "About", "Home")%&gt;&lt;/li&gt;
     &lt;/ul&gt;
 &lt;/nav&gt;</pre>

-<p>Of course don&rsquo;t forget to replace the &ldquo;&lt;a href&rdquo; tags with &ldquo;Html.ActionLink&rdquo; calls to wire up the Views in your application.
-For this article, we&rsquo;ll just leave the code like this.</p>
+Of course don&rsquo;t forget to replace the &ldquo;&lt;a href&rdquo; tags with &ldquo;Html.ActionLink&rdquo; calls to wire up the Views in your application.
+For this article, we&rsquo;ll just leave the code like this.
 <h3>Add CSS Styles to the Sub-Menus</h3>

-<p>We do not need to modify the styles in the &ldquo;Site.css&rdquo; file for this.
-We just need to add some CSS to style the sub-menus appropriately.</p>
+We do not need to modify the styles in the &ldquo;Site.css&rdquo; file for this.
+We just need to add some CSS to style the sub-menus appropriately.

-<p>Here&rsquo;s the minimum styles necessary for the sub-menu to display correctly:</p>
+Here&rsquo;s the minimum styles necessary for the sub-menu to display correctly:
 <pre class="brush: css; first-line: 1; tab-size: 4; toolbar: false; ">body nav ul ul {
     display: none;
     position:absolute;
 }</pre>

-<p>Even though the above style will make the sub-menus display correctly (hide on page load, and absolutely positioned), we still need to style them to match the overall style of the ASP.NET MVC site template.</p>
+Even though the above style will make the sub-menus display correctly (hide on page load, and absolutely positioned), we still need to style them to match the overall style of the ASP.NET MVC site template.

-<p>Here&rsquo;s the full CSS necessary to style the sub-menus in the new ASP.NET MVC HTML5 Template:</p>
+Here&rsquo;s the full CSS necessary to style the sub-menus in the new ASP.NET MVC HTML5 Template:
 <pre class="brush: css; first-line: 1; tab-size: 4; toolbar: false; ">body nav ul ul {
     display: none;
     position:absolute;